 “Our work is gratifying; the interaction with students helps to reinforce the importance of daily wellness.
 Our team can help you to actively make choices to create and maintain balance as you navigate medical school.
 Balance can be achieved by prioritizing dimensions of wellness (social, physical, emotional, spiritual, intellectual/occupational).
 For example, journal down your thoughts and worries, and ensure to stay connected with your family and friends frequently to avoid isolation.”

 United States Wellness Team

-Dr. Robert Gee, Manager, Clinical Student Support; Professor, Behavioral Sciences
+Dr. Robert Gee, Assistant Dean, Student Affairs; Professor, Behavioral Sciences

 “Our work is hard, consuming, and draining.
 Our professional standards, ethics, and patient care demand excellence.
 At times, it can be easy to think we have to be perfect and, consequently, feel like we let our family or others down and have failed.
 Reaching out about your personal and/or professional challenges can help your friends and colleagues to do the same.
 Please reach out to someone you trust and a member of the RUSM Wellness teams — we are in this together.
 The life and/or career you save may be your own.”

 “Happiness is the highest form of health” — Dalai Lama

 “As you navigate the challenges of medical school, please consider RUSM Wellness as a resource for support and personal growth.”